 A master's degree generally makes you more competitive on the job market than does a bachelors; you have a wider range of institutions to choose from; and staying at Redlands four (rather than just three) years makes it easier to study abroad, take a wider range of courses, continue participating in athletics, and otherwise complete your undergraduate experience.
 Note that while most students who participate in the engineering combined-degree plan will leave Redlands after three years, some might require a fourth year (for example, if they didn't place into Calculus I their first year); then it would take just as many years to participate in the combined-degree plan as to get a science degree and then an engineering masters.

 The program's too new for us to say how many students will typically complete it, but most schools that offer combined-degree options report that 0-3 students move on to a school of engineering after three years and an equal number move on after four years.
 Rather than 'declaring' themselves in the program (as one 'declares' a major), students simply indicate interest and receive advice for keeping the option open.
 Taking for example the entering class of 2012, of the fifteen first-year students who expressed interest in the program in Fall 2012, three concluded their studies at Redlands Spring 2015, with one headed to Washington and the other two headed to Columbia for Fall 2015.
 Another seven of them decided to complete physics degrees in four years and some will likely pursue engineering or physics graduate programs the following year.
-No students have gone to Manhatten, which is a new partner as of Fall 2016.

 Some students decide to go on in engineering, but outside of the combined-degree partnership, by completing a science BS and then pursuing an engineering MS at one of any number of institutions.
 Some students decide they prefer the related science to the engineering that had initially attracted them, for example, Chemistry rather than Chemical Engineering.
 And some students pursue completely unrelated interests: theater, history, etc. In general, a lot of students enter college with interest in going into medicine, law, business, and engineering – these are well known and respected professions.
 However, once at college, students discover a wide range of fields, some of which are better fits than what they'd initially considered.

 It's easy to have a month-long travel experience during Redlands' May Term, but more challenging for science and combined-degree students to have a semester-long experience.
 Generally science majors, and especially combined-degree students, can't take a semester off from their science and math courses, so their study-abroad options are limited to schools where they'd be able to take courses that are comparable to the one's they'd be missing here.
 Some students do manage this, often in countries where their native tongue is spoken, but it takes some long-term planning.
 Alternatively, since core science and math courses are not offered during May Term, it's relatively easy to take a travel course in May.
-While in a Redlands-approved study-abroad program, students are still considered to be enrolled with Redlands for the purposes of Columbia, Manhattan, and Washington’s requirement that participating students have been full-time Redlands students for at least two years.
+While in a Redlands-approved study-abroad program, students are still considered to be enrolled with Redlands for the purposes of Columbia's and Washington’s requirement that participating students have been full-time Redlands students for at least two years.

 One easy way to get a feel for the differences is checking out the descriptions of courses and research projects of the faculty teaching in the different sub-fields at Columbia, Washington, and other institutions.

 You don't have to officially decide until the last year that you'd be at Redlands, generally your Junior year.
-At that point, there's paperwork to notify Columbia, Manhattan, or Washington that you're interested in coming, to demonstrate that you're eligible, and to start the financial aid process going.
+At that point, there's paperwork to notify Columbia or Washington that you're interested in coming, to demonstrate that you're eligible, and to start the financial aid process going.
 That said, you do need to decide very early on that you want to keep the option open.
 As early as the first semester of your first year at Redlands, there are conscious decisions you'll need to make to keep this an option – take General Physics I and Calculus I, and if you're interested in doing it as a "3+2" (three years here and two years at one of our partner institutions), then you need to be planning efficient semesters or you can find yourself needing to stick around an extra semester just to get everything done.
 So you don't need to commit to doing the combined-degree program very early, but you should contact the program director as soon as you begin thinking about participating so you get help making the decisions that will keep that option open.

 At the time you leave Redlands for one of our partner institutions, you essentially become a student of that new institution, and financial aid is worked out with them.
 They use the same kinds of metrics to determine need, and thus aid, as Redlands does, and their tuitions and average financial aid packages are comparable to Redlands.
 You can compare general figures at http://www.collegedata.com/.